vcraciun/medical-statistics-public/README.md

 Before running the script, there should be present 3 xlsx files, inside of a "data" local folder: ["data\\Weight_Behavior.xlsx", "data\\Elevated_Maze.xlsx", "data\\NOR-Test.xlsx"]

-The execution of the scripts takes about 70 seconds and about 90 figures are created.
+The execution of the script takes about 70 seconds and about 90 figures are created.

 While all the effort could have been reduced to 1/3 using multiprocessing, at the moment this is not possible.